Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Anharmonic theory

-We now study the universal scaling properties at higher dimensions, i.e., D$=2+\epsilon>2$ near $T=T_c$.
+We now study the universal scaling properties at higher dimensions, i.e., $d=2+\epsilon>2$ near $T=T_c$.
 We use the flow equations (\ref{flowa1}-\ref{flowb2}).
 There are now two fixed points for the RG flow equations (\ref{flowa1}) and (\ref{flowb1}).
 These are $(0,0)$ which is linearly stable and $(0,\,\epsilon/2)$ which is linearly stable along the $\alpha_1$-direction, but unstable along $\beta_1$-direction.
-There could in principle be a third possibility, in which $\alpha_1\neq 0$, and we solve
+There could in principle be a third possibility of a fixed point, in which $\alpha_1\neq 0$, and we solve

 simultaneously.
 Eliminating $\beta_1$, we find

 that has no real positive solution for $\alpha_1$.
 Thus, $\alpha_1=0$ is the only possible physically acceptable fixed point.
 RG trajectories for all initial values for $\alpha_1$ and for $\beta_1<\epsilon/2$ flow to the stable fixed point (0,\,0), where as RG trajectories for all initial values for $\alpha_1$ together with all initial $\beta_1 > \epsilon/2$ flow away from the origin, until they are out of the validity of our perturbation theory.
 This signifies instability arising from break down of linear elasticity (see below).
 Further, $\beta_1=\epsilon/2\equiv\beta_c$ is the separatrix between the stable and unstable phases.
 The RG flow diagram is shown in Fig.~\ref{rg-3d}.